BestTimesToVisit.com Logo

 Aerolíneas Argentinas / LATAM Flights

-These are the primary airlines connecting Buenos Aires (AEP or EZE) to key Patagonian hubs like El Calafate (FTE), Ushuaia (USH), and Bariloche (BRC).
+These are the primary airlines connecting Buenos Aires (and other major Argentine cities) to key Patagonian hubs like El Calafate (FTE), Ushuaia (USH), and Bariloche (BRC).
 Flights are essential for covering the vast distances quickly, especially if you're short on time.

 Long-Distance Buses (FlechaBus, Vía Bariloche, CalTur)

-Renting a car offers the ultimate freedom to explore Patagonia's vast landscapes at your own pace, especially for accessing more remote trailheads or viewpoints off the main routes.
-Companies like Hertz, Avis, and local providers operate in major towns.
+Renting a car offers the ultimate freedom to explore Patagonia's vast landscapes at your own pace, especially for accessing trailheads and viewpoints not served by public transport.
+Essential for exploring areas like El Chaltén or the Ruta 40.

 Hitchhiking (Autostop)

-While not officially sanctioned, hitchhiking is relatively common and often successful on the main routes connecting Patagonian towns, particularly for backpackers on a tight budget.
-It's a way to meet locals and fellow travelers.
+While not officially sanctioned, hitchhiking is relatively common and often successful in Patagonia, particularly along the main routes like Ruta 40.
+It's a way to meet locals and other travelers, and save money.

-Cost:Free, but always be prepared to offer a small contribution for fuel if the driver is going significantly out of their way.
+Cost:Free, but always offer a small contribution for fuel if possible.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.